lvmarlowe/lvmarlowe.github.io/README.md

 ## Image Notice

 The course requirements limited image use to original or AI-generated images.
 Stock images, royalty-free images, and other third-party image assets were not permitted for the assignment.
-I used AI-generated images created with Midjourney to meet the visual requirements while keeping the artwork aligned with the fictional concept of the site.
-I am currently revising the project and replacing the AI-generated images with licensed stock images or original illustrations where appropriate.
+I used AI-generated images created with Midjourney to meet these visual requirements.
+I am currently revising the project and replacing the AI-generated images with licensed stock images.
 Any replacement images will be reviewed for licensing requirements, attribution expectations, and long-term portfolio use.

 ---